LEARN HOW TO DRINK RESPONSIBLY

 If you think you know your limit with respect to alcohol, you are probably wrong.
 Download the free Recoverthol App and see for yourself.
 Use the App to see how much is too much for your body, based on your weight and gender.

-The Recoverthol App is a self-quantifying tool that you can use to predict the effect of an alcoholic beverage on your body, prior to drinking.
+The Recoverthol App is a self-monitoring tool that you can use to predict the effect of an alcoholic beverage on your body, prior to drinking.
 It keeps a track of how many standard drinks you have consumed, so that you can stick to the recommended guidelines.
-The app also calculates the time to sober, so that the user can estimate what time they would need to stop drinking in order to be sober for work the next day, or to allow for a good night’s sleep so that they can be on their A-game the next day.
+The app also calculates the time to sober, so that the user can estimate what time they would need to stop drinking in order to be sober for work the next day, or to allow for a good night’s sleep.

 Protective behavioural strategy

 Encouraging drinkers to refuse unwanted drinks has been identified as a protective behavioural strategy (PBSs) linked to reducing levels of overall alcohol consumption (Jongenelis et al., 2016).
 The Recoverthol App provides consumers with such a PBS, allowing estimates of time to sober based on alcohol already consumed, as well as future drinks anticipated.
 User’s of the App can then establish if additional drinks will inflate their required time to sober, and subsequently refuse further alcohol intake.